-Currently up to 33 hours of the DTS course requirements can be completed online or by independent study.
+Currently up to 33 hours of the DTS course requirements may be completed online or in a residential (face-to-face) format at one of the seminary's approved locations.
+(Students should note that not all courses are available at all locations.)
 Of the 62 hours required for the MABEL degree, a minimum of 21 hours must be taken through DTS and a minimum of 18 hours must be taken through GIAL.

 Sixty-two semester hours of coursework are required as a minimum for graduation.
-Of those hours, 18 are prescribed in linguistics field preparation, 12 in Greek grammar and exegesis, 12 in Hebrew grammar and exegesis, 3 in biblical manners and customs, 3 in world missions, 9 in Bible exposition, and 5 in systematic and historical theology, as well as successful completion of either the two-semester SF245 or the four-semester SF100 requirement.
-The World Missions and Intercultural Studies department advises students in this program.
-Career guidance is also available from GIAL staff.
+Of those hours, 18 are prescribed in linguistics field preparation, 12 in Greek grammar and exegesis, 12 in Hebrew grammar and exegesis, 3 in biblical manners and customs, 3 in world missions, 9 in Bible exposition, and 5 in systematic and historical theology, as well as successful completion